 - Complete line 1 through line 3 to figure the amount of excess tax you may offset by credits. - Identify which sections of Part IV you may take your tax credits.
 Credits without carryover provisions are listed on Schedule P (541) in Section A1 and Section B2 and may be taken only in those sections.
-The table on the next page identifies the sections of Part IV in which you may take these tax credits. - If you have credits in Section B, complete line 10 in addition to the lines for your credits. - If your credit is taken in Section A2 or Section B1, enter the credit code and the credit name in the space provided.
-See the Credit Table on the next page. - Complete column (a) through column (d) for each line on which you are taking a credit.
-See "Column Instructions" below. - If your credits are taken in more than one section, complete each section before going to the next section. - Once you have completed Part IV, see "How to Claim Credits" on the next page.
+The table below identifies the sections of Part IV in which you may take these tax credits. - If you have credits in Section B, complete line 10 in addition to the lines for your credits. - If your credit is taken in Section A2 or Section B1, enter the credit code and the credit name in the space provided.
+See the Credit Table below. - Complete column (a) through column (d) for each line on which you are taking a credit.
+See "Column Instructions" below. - If your credits are taken in more than one section, complete each section before going to the next section. - Once you have completed Part IV, see "How to Claim Credits" below.